dpretet/friscv/README.md

 - the control unit, fetching and sequencing the instructions
 - the processing unit, executing the arithmetic and memory access instructions
 - the cache units
-- the CSR unit, providing the registers to connect the features and extensions
+- the CSR unit
-- the ISA registers, shared between control and processing units
+- the ISA registers

 More details of the architecture can be found in the:
 - Architecture [chapter](./doc/architecture.md).